hlowso/red-lion-frontend-common/README.md

-# RED LION FRONTEND COMMON
+# Red Lion Frontend Common

 All that can be shared between the web frontend and the ios frontend goes in here.